 For those children that are a little bit older (5 plus) we have found these really impressive award winning kidnoculars extreme from Learning Resources.
 They are focus free binoculars with dual eyepiece for easy viewing.
 They have 3 times magnification with built in kid safe headphones meaning they can not only watch the birds from afar but also hear them too.

-These are perfect for outside play at home or when out and about exploring the parks and the countryside.
+These are perfect travel toys for exploring the parks and the countryside as well as being used whilst traveling to look out of the window.
 The kidnoculars are sure to offer hours of fun but will also encourage STEM learning and promote an interest in nature and the world around them.

 Epic Cereal Box Creations Book